muhamed42/Assignment-QS3/Contacts-Testcases.md

 ### Expected Result
 - The response includes the details of the specified contact.
 ### Actual Result
-- The response doesn't includes the details of the specified contact, giving details for another contact.
+- The response doesn't includes the details of the specified contact, giving details for another contacts since all contacts have the same iD.
 - How can i access data not related to my contact ?(Failed)

+# TC-17
+## Verify that the user can request a contact without providing a contact ID.
+### Steps
+- Send a GET request to the /contacts/{id} endpoint, using a valid ID.
+- Then Click Excute.
+### Expected Result
+- This test is shouldnt show any test result because a valid ID is required to fetch contact details.
+### Actual Result
+- No actual resul, since there's no action occured.

 * Update Existing Contact
- # TC-11
+# TC-18
 ## Verify that the user can update an existing contact's information.
 ### Steps
-- Send a PUT request to the /contacts/{id} endpoint with updated contact details.
+- Use the PUT /contacts/{id} endpoint with valid data (e.g.,balance num.& username).
-- update the balance and username
-- Then Click Excute.
+- Execute and demonstrate the error message returned.
 ### Expected Result
 - The response includes the details of the specified contact.
 ### Actual Result
 - The response doesn't includes the details of the specified contact,it updates the balance but the username doesn't change or updated.(Failed)

+ # TC-19
+## Verify that the user can update an existing contact's information.
+### Steps
+- Use the PUT /contacts/{id} endpoint with valid data (e.g.lastname).
+- Execute and demonstrate the error message returned.
+### Expected Result
+- The response includes the details of the specified contact.
+### Actual Result
+- The response includes 204 Msg of the specified contact,but the last name for the id doesn't change.(Failed)

- # TC-12
+# TC-20
 ## Verify that the user cannot update a contact with invalid data.
 ### Steps
 - Send a PUT request to the /contacts/{id} endpoint with invalid data.
-- update the balance and username
-- Then Click Excute.
+- Click Excute.
 ### Expected Result
 - The response returns an error message indicating the invalid data.
 ### Actual Result
 - There's no excution for the invaild id.

 * Remove Contacts
- # TC-13
+# TC-21
 ## Verify that the user can remove an existing contact.
 ### Steps
-- Send a DELETE request to the /contacts/{id} endpoint with a valid contact ID.
+- Use the DELETE /contacts/{id} endpoint with a valid ID.
-- Then Click Excute.
+- Execute and show the success response confirming removal.
 ### Expected Result
--A success message is returned, and the contact is removed from the contact list.
+- A success message is returned, and the contact is removed from the contact list.
 ### Actual Result
-- There's no action taken by the software & the contact not deleted.(failed)
+- A success message is returned,but all contacts with the same id still exist in database & didn't remove.(failed)

- # TC-14
+# TC-22
 ## Verify that the user receives an error when trying to remove a non-existent contact.
 ### Steps
 - Send a DELETE request to the /contacts/{id} endpoint with a invalid contact ID.
-- Then Click Excute.
+- Execute and demonstrate the error message returned.
 ### Expected Result
 -The response returns an error message indicating the contact does not exist.
 ### Actual Result
--  The response returns an error message indicating the contact does not exist.
+-The response includes 204 Msg of the specified contact,but the last name for the id doesn't change.(failed)

  * Add Amount to Contact's Balance
-# TC-15
+# TC-23
 ## Verify that the user can add a specific amount to a contact's balance. contact.
 ### Steps
 - Send a PATCH request to the /contacts/{id}/balance endpoint with the amount to be added.